Revive-Home/Aether-onboarding/README.md

 **_TODO: Add guideline for writing components and code style_**

-### Vite and `.cjs` extension

-Since the version 3, Vite is adding `"type": "module"` to the package.json of projects it creates to [optimize ESbuild deps at build time](https://vitejs.dev/blog/announcing-vite3.html#esbuild-deps-optimization-at-build-time-experimental).
-So to use commonjs, it is necessary to use the .cjs extension.

 ## Unit Testing and Visual Regression Testing

 For unit testing, Aether uses [Vitest](https://vitest.dev/guide/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/api).